sicmutils/sicmutils/README.md

 Which again agrees with Scmutils modulo notation.
 (These results are examples of "down tuples", or covariant vectors, since they represent derivatives of objects in primal space.)
-The partial derivative operation is called `partial` in Scmutils, but `pd` in Clojure (where `partial` has already been defined to mean partial function application).
-Given the frequent use of functions returning functions of state in SICM, I've decided to leave the Clojure definition of `partial` exposed.
+The partial derivative operation is called `partial` in Scmutils, but Clojure defines `partial` to mean partial function application.
+In this system, we take a page from JavaScript and replace partial with a shim which will compute partial derivatives when all the arguments are integers and fall back to Clojure's definition of partial otherwise.
+Since it doesn't make sense to partially apply an integer, `partial` should just do the right thing.

 ### Numerical Methods